decretist/Dissertation/Chapter3/chapter3.markdown

 Medieval sources on whom we rely for most of our evidence about who wrote the *Decretum*, the authors of glosses or of prefaces to twelfth-century *summae* on the *Decretum*, were not uninterested in the question of who wrote the exact words in the text.
-That question however overlapped for them in a way that it does not for us with the question of who was the ultimate source of the text's authority.
+That question, however, overlapped for them in a way that it does not for us with the question of who was the ultimate source of the text's authority.
 Recent scholarship sometimes misinterprets twelfth-century statements that are really about the authority of the author or of the work as instead being statements about the biography of Gratian or about the authorship of the